acomito/expo-to-appstore-checklist/README.md

 ### PREQUESISITES

-* you need your apple teamID (https://developer.apple.com/account/#/membership)
+* you need your apple teamID [get it here](https://developer.apple.com/account/#/membership)
 * you need your apple username and apple password.
-* you need to turn off 2-factor authentication
+* you need to turn off 2-factor authentication. see [this issue](https://github.com/expo/expo/issues/160)
-* decide on a bundleIdentifier. see: http://stackoverflow.com/questions/11347470/what-does-bundle-identifier-mean-in-the-ios-project
+* decide on a bundleIdentifier. see [this stackoverflow question](http://stackoverflow.com/questions/11347470/what-does-bundle-identifier-mean-in-the-ios-project)

 ## STEP 1